kyllo34/mc-exercise/FUBAR.md

 Carol deserves a promotion.

 I hate all people
-The people I hate can die
+The people I hate will die
-Only Bob is here
+There is only Bob